CouchCMS/Documentation/src/contents/tags-reference/add.md

 # add

-The **add** tag accepts two parameters and returns as its output the value obtained after adding together the two parameters.<br/>
+The **add** tag accepts two parameters and returns as its output the value obtained after adding together the two parameters.
 The parameters may be literal strings, variables or output of other tags.

 ```